VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/guides/guide-vmanomaly-vmalert.md

 * alertmanager - Notification services that handles alerts from vmalert.

 ### Grafana setup

+#### Create a data source manifest
-To enable VictoriaMetrics datasource as the default in Grafana we need to create a file `datasource.yml`
+In the `provisioning/datasources/` directory, create a file called `datasource.yml` with the following content:

-The default username/password pair is `admin:admin`
+> The default username/password pair is `admin:admin`

 <div class="with-copy" markdown="1">